jpane24/OVtool/README.md

 defined as the standardized mean difference in U for the treatment A and treatment B groups.
-Typical rules of thumb for effect sizes (Cohen’s D) follow such that effect sizes greater than 0.2 would be considered small, 0.4 would be moderate and 0.6 would be large (REFERENCE Cohen’s 1995 paper).
+Typical rules of thumb for effect sizes (Cohen’s D) follow such that effect sizes greater than 0.2 would be considered small, 0.4 would be moderate and 0.6 would be large (Cohen, J., 1995).
 We define rho in this setting as the absolute correlation the unobserved covariate (U) has with the outcome of interest, with larger values indicating stronger relationships between U and the outcome.
 Please see Burgette et al. (in progress) for additional details on the methodology used by `OVtool`.

-    # Run OVtool (with weights/not a ps object)
+    # Run OVtool (with weights (not a ps object))
     ovtool_results_twang = ov_sim(model_results=results,
                                   weight_covariates=c("eps7p_0", "sfs8p_0",
                                                       "sati_0", "ada_0",